-- 5 primarily by HNO3 (Fig. 3n, o) sustained substantial HCl mixing ratios (Fig. 2c).
-EF(Cl-) decreased with decreasing particle size (Fig. 3k) and particulate Cl- deficits summed over all size fractions were generally greater that the corresponding HCl mixing ratios (Fig. 2c) suggesting that the atmospheric lifetime of HCl within this regime was somewhat shorter than that of the parent aerosol. - 10 Cl ranged from <24 to 129 pmol Cl mol-1 and was detected during most sampling intervals north of 22° N (Fig. 2c).
+Cl was detected during most sampling intervals north of 22° N (Fig. 2c).
 Higher mixing ratios during this period were generally observed at night although consistent diel variability was not evident.
-Between 22 and 18° N, Cl was undetectable; an instrumental malfunction precluded quantification through the southern segment of this regime. - 15 The highest concentrations of Br_t , the greatest absolute particulate Br^- deficits (30.1 and 18.6 pmol mol-1, respectively, Fig. 2d), and the highest particulate Br^- concentrations, (Fig. 3l) along the cruise track were measured in the N-AFR region.
-During a previous cruise of the Polarstern, Leser et al. (2003) detected significant BrO (>1.0 to 3.6 pmol mol-1) over a 2-day period off North Africa between 37 and 30° N. BrO was generally <1 pmol mol-1 to the north and south of this region.
+Between 22 and 18 N, Cl was undetectable; an instrumental malfunction precluded quantification through the southern segment of this regime.

+The highest concentrations of Br_t , the greatest absolute particulate Br^- deficits (30.1 and 18.6 pmol mol-1, respectively, Fig. 2d), and the highest particulate Br^- concentrations, (Fig. 3l) along the cruise track were measured in the N-AFR region.
+During a previous cruise of the Polarstern, Leser et al. (2003) detected significant BrO (>1.0 to 3.6 pmol mol-1) over a 2-day period off North Africa between 37 and 30 N. BrO was generally <1 pmol mol-1 to the north and south of this region.
 The maximum mixing ratio of Br_t along the cruise track during 2003 was also measured in this region (Fig. 2d).
-This coincidence in maxima for BrO (Leser et al., 2003) and Br_t (Fig. 2d) suggests that Br-radical chemistry along the cruise track during October peaks in this latitudinal band. - As in the EURO regime, bulk aerosol was significantly depleted in Br- relative to seawater (Fig. 2b) but the smallest size fraction was highly enriched (Fig. 3l, m).
+This coincidence in maxima for BrO (Leser et al., 2003) and Br_t (Fig. 2d) suggests that during October Br-radical chemistry in the eastern Atlantic peaks in this latitudinal band.

+As in the EURO regime, bulk aerosol was significantly depleted in Br- relative to fresh sea salt (Fig. 2b, Table 3) but the smallest size fraction was highly enriched (Fig. 3l, m).
 Also, as in EURO, Br_t was present in the N-AFR regime at higher concentrations than particulate Br- (Fig. 2d), which suggests that Br_t had a longer atmospheric lifetime against dry deposition than the parent aerosol.
-Br_t varied systematically over diel cycles with mixing ratios during daytime greater those at night (Fig. 2d).
+Br_t varied systematically over diel cycles with mixing ratios during daytime systematically greater those at night (Fig. 2d).
 In contrast, Br- associated with bulk aerosol exhibited relatively less day-night variability.

-Median estimated emission fluxes of sea-salt Br- and Cl- were approximately balanced by the corresponding dry-deposition fluxes of total Br (Br_t+particulate Br-) and total Cl (HCl+particulate Cl-, Fig. 6), which implies that production of marine aerosol total CI (HCI+particulate CI-, Fig. 6), which implies that production of marine aerosol was the primary source for inorganic CI and Br in this regime.
-Br_t and particulate Br- accounted for approximately equal fractions of the median dry flux of total Br whereas particulate CI- dominated the median dry flux of total CI.
+Median estimated emission fluxes of sea-salt Br^- and Cl^- were approximately balanced by the corresponding drydeposition fluxes of total Br (Br_t + particulate Br-) and total Cl (HCl + particulate Cl-, Fig. 6), which implies that production of marine aerosol was the primary source for inorganic Cl and Br in this regime.
+Br_t and particulate Br- accounted for approximately equal fractions of the median dry flux of total Br whereas particulate Cl- dominated the median dry flux of total Cl.